Project Management Tools | Get the Schedule Right!

 There is a fear that planning for problems, especially a slip in schedule, communicates to folks that it is OK to be late or to have problems.
 It is not the plan that influences folks.
 It is the past history of such plans.
 At the same company I mention above, we always missed our ship date by at least three months.
 So the development teams knew they had more time than indicated, because they knew the schedules were unrealistic.
 They knew that the corporate culture required them to say yes they can hit the schedule but they also knew it was normal to miss it.
 At this same company when we finally gave the teams a realistic schedule, one that unsurprisingly was three months longer than we normally planned, we delivered the product on time for the first time in the memory of our largest European customer.
 Common wisdom would have suggested that by allowing three more months the team would have taken those three months and then added a few more on top of them.
 It didn’t happen that way.
 In fact, in over 30 years of managing projects in both government and industry, it never happened that way.
 The trick to on time delivery is to know how to set a good overall schedule.

-In my 30 plus years of managing efforts, once the planned schedule gets a dose of reality, many of the regular problems go away.
+In my 30 plus years of managing efforts, once the planned schedule got a dose of reality, many of the regular problems go away.
 The critical problem that goes away is the inability to complete a project on time.
 Many other problems, that often look technical in nature, also tend to go away as we have now allocated the right amount of time to do them.
 This includes the time needed to handle the typical things that go wrong.
 Also, many of the existing management oversight procedures and processes tend to become obsolete.
-This is because they were generally put in place as a reaction to past schedule induced problems.
+This is because they were generally put in place as a reaction to past compressed schedule induced problems.

 Padding The Schedule Is Not The Same As Getting The Schedule Right.